ucozlab/react-redux/guide-2-container-components/README.md

 }
 ```

-Which would allow the child component to now access the user's name like this: `this.props.name`.
-This nicer for the child component, but it's obnoxious to create an attribute for each property on the parent component.
+Now, the child component can do `this.props.name`.
+This is nicer for the child component, but it's obnoxious to have to list out each property.

-### Spread operator to the rescue!
+### Spread Attributes to the rescue!

-With the spread operator, we can now write the parent component like this:
+With React's [Spread Attributes](https://facebook.github.io/react/docs/jsx-spread.html#spread-attributes), we can do this:

 ```js
 // Parent Component's render method